 If you aren’t familiar with Sinclair, she’s an amazing talent who went from being a child prodigy on classical guitar to touring as the opening act for acclaimed artists like Kacey Musgraves (6x Grammy winner) and Daughtry (American Idol, 4x Grammy nominations).
 Her debut EP featured the track, “This Too Shall Pass,” which has been streamed 12 million times on Spotify.

 I met Sinclair when she performed at a house concert with Steve Seskin, her co-writer on “This Too Shall Pass”.
 Thanks to Steve’s recommendation, Sinclair produced my song “This Might Get Loud”, which won the Grand Prize in both the Great American Song Contest and West Coast Songwriters International Song Contest.
 And that began a relationship that eventually led to “Won’t Be Alone” and “Damned If I Know” being featured on “Montage”.
-Download a copy today and find out why Kasey Musgraves personally asked Sinclair to open for her.
+Check it out to find out why Kasey Musgraves personally asked Sinclair to open for her.

 So Jef listened once, said he liked the song, and immediately laid down 5 takes, each awesome in its own way.
 And I never did replace the “scratch” vocal because I liked how it sounded once I heard how Jef worked his piano around it and all the other parts in the song.
 And that’s the work of a real magician in the studio.